davelongdev/cloudflare-worker-contact-form/README.md

 Documentation for this worker is provided using the JSDoc style and library.

+The documentation can be viewed [here](https://cloudflare-worker-contact-form-docs.vercel.app/).

-To view the documentation as a website, you can follow these steps:
+To view the documentation as a website hosted locally, you can follow these steps:
 - clone the repo
 - start a python web server
 - navigate to the /jsdoc directory